-Rising Entrepreneurs: Is Advertising Worth the Cost?
+Is Advertising Worth the Cost?

-How to Measure Your ROI for Marketing Decisions

-by Case Lane
+How to Measure Your ROI when Making Business Decisions by Case Lane

 Big Words vs. Your Business Numbers: Bad advice and wild declarations could be preventing you from maximizing opportunities for your business.
 Here is a straightforward process for determining, for yourself, whether you are making or losing money from your marketing decisions.